-You could almost smell it in the air last Sunday morning: this was going to be a week in the 2018 NFL season where the favorites took care of business and delivered massive wins to the sportsbooks across the nation.
-By the time the dust had settled at the end of the night with the Chiefs hammering the Bengals and covering the 6 point spread by 29 points, most gamblers went to bed a lot poorer than they had been at the start of the day.
+You could almost smell it in the air last Sunday morning: it was going to be a display of favorites taking care of business, delivering massive paydays for sportsbooks across the nation.
+The end of NFL 2018 Week 7 was accentuated by Kansas City hammering Cincinnati and covering the 6 point spread by 29.
+Needless to say, underdog-supporters went to bed a lot poorer than when starting the day.

-Speaking of “beat-downs” the hapless Buffalo Bills again fell to their knees and crumbled, this time against the mighty Indianapolis Colts, who going into the game had only one win on the season.
-Indy took care of business at home and easily covered the 7½ point spread and won by 32 thanks to QB Andrew Luck throwing four touchdowns, (we think his arm is almost healed).
-It’s starting to look quite possible that the Bills will end up in December as the worst team in football: stay tuned.
+Speaking of “beat-downs”, the Bills again fell to their knees and crumbled, this time against the mighty Colts, who going in had one lone victory on the season.
+Indianapolis took care of business at home and easily covered 7½, on top by 32 thanks to QB Andrew Luck throwing four touchdowns, (his arm is almost healed).
+It’s starting to look quite possible Buffalo will finish in December as the worst team in football.
+Stay tuned.

-The only underdogs to win outright on Sunday were the Houston Texans (+4) against division foe Jacksonville, the Carolina Panthers (+5) in Philadelphia, and the New Orleans Saints (+2½) winning a squeaker on the road in Baltimore thanks to kicker Justin Tuck missing an extra point after his team scored a touchdown with only 24 seconds left in the game.
-This loss stung because it could definitely come back to bite the Ravens come playoff seeding time.
+The only underdogs winning outright on Sunday was Houston (+4) against division foe Jacksonville, Carolina (+5) in Philadelphia, and New Orleans (+2½) taking a squeaker on the road in Baltimore via kicker Justin Tuck missing an extra point after his teammates scored a touchdown with 24 seconds left in the game.
+This loss must have stung because it could definitely come back to bite the Ravens come playoff seeding time.

-Finally, the Tennessee Titans went into their game at Wembley Stadium in London against the Chargers as a 6½ point underdog and almost got the upset victory.
-They scored a touchdown with 31 seconds left in the game and decided to go for 2 instead of kicking the extra point, however, Adrian Phillips slapped down Marcus Mariota’s pass and Los Angeles won the game 20-19.
-Veteran gamblers already know not to put too much money down on the 5-2 Chargers going forward as they end up disappointing fans every year in the second half of seasons – save your gambling bankroll for fun Dogs that might actually bite.
+Finally, Tennessee went into Wembley Stadium in London against the Chargers as a 6½ point dog and almost got the upset.
+They scored a touchdown with 31 seconds left and decided to go for 2 instead of kicking the extra point, however, Adrian Phillips slapped down Marcus Mariota’s pass and Los Angeles won 20-19.
+Veteran punters already know not to back the 5-2 Chargers going forward as they end up disappointing fans every year in the second half of seasons – save your gambling bankroll for fun Dogs that might actually bite.